8 Different Types of Crabs in California

 King Crab is one of the most sought-after types of crabs in California.

-Found in the colder waters of the northern Pacific, they are usually found in deeper water than other types of Crab.
+They are found in the colder waters of the northern Pacific and are usually found in deeper water than other types of Crab.

 King Crab can grow up to three feet long and weigh up to 15 pounds.